heydonhatcher/311_wk6_day1_er/README.md

 8. Answer the following questions about this diagram

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+One (and only one) actor to one or many film_actor.

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+That it's a NOT NULL simple attribute.

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+3 because there are three connectors placed beside specific rows in the payments table that are tied to primary keys in other tables (signified with the key emoticon).

 ##### ER Diagram upload